ATAS (Amazing Task and Assignment System) Developer Guide

 Test Case 4: repeat id/2 p/3d

-Expected Output: An error message indicating that chosen task index is an assignment
+Expected Output: An error message indicating that chosen task index is an assignment task. repeat command only works

-for event
+for event task types.

 Prerequisite: List of task is not more than 10